-Item 8 - Dairy Cattle Inventory
+Item 5 - Broiler Inventory

-In this table we get a description of the dairy operation as it existed at the beginning and end of 2005.
-This lets us see if the operation was expanding or reducing its size, and also gives some idea of the culling and marketing patterns the operation follows.
+In this table we get a description of the broiler operation as it existed at the beginning and end of 2006.
+This lets us see if the operation was expanding or reducing its size, and provides an idea of the culling and marketing patterns the operation followed.
+Most operations with production contracts will have no pullets, laying hens, hens, or roosters.